jakehildreth/ADCSGoat/.github/CONTRIBUTING.md

 ## Suggesting Enhancements

-I want to know what you think is missing from Build-LocksmithLab and how it can be made better.
+I want to know what you think is missing from ADCSGoat and how it can be made better.

 - When submitting an issue for an enhancement, please be as clear as possible about why you think the enhancement is needed and what the benefit of it would be.